What is the difference between hospital and extras cover?

 1. Waiting periods.
 For extras insurance, waiting periods differ between providers and policies, while hospital insurance waiting periods are set by the government and are standard across all funds.

 2. Costs.
-Premiums differ substantially between both hospital and extras cover.
+Premiums differ substantially between both types of cover.
 Generally speaking, hospital cover is more expensive than extras, as you would typically use this cover for more expensive procedures (e.g. joint reconstructions).

 3. Government levies and rebates.
-To avoid the Medicare Levy Surcharge (MLS) and Lifetime Health Cover loading (LHC) (levies that you may be subject to depending on your income, age and history of holding private hospital insurance), you’ll need a valid hospital insurance policy, as an extras policy isn’t sufficient.
-However, the Australian Government’s private health insurance rebate applies to both extras and hospital policies.
+To avoid the Medicare Levy Surcharge (MLS) and Lifetime Health Cover loading (LHC), you’ll need a valid hospital insurance policy at the right time, as an extras policy isn’t sufficient.
+There are also certain requirements that you must meet, such as holding an appropriate hospital policy for every day of the financial year to avoid the MLS.
+However, the Australian Government rebate applies to both extras and hospital policies.

 Expert health insurance tips

-Our health insurance expert, Steven Spicer, has put together some tips on how to get more value out of your health insurance policy.
+Our health insurance expert, Steven Spicer, has some tips on how to get more value out of your health insurance policy.

 Steven Spicer